 There's only one free summer-long outdoor concert and performance series in New York City that has been presenting talent from around the world and around the block for more than 40 years: the BRIC Celebrate Brooklyn!
 Festival.

 Unlike the multi-stage destination festival scene, the BRIC Celebrate Brooklyn!
 Festival is a free, summer-long experience allowing New Yorkers to come back again and again with their friends and family to appreciate or discover a new genre, acclaimed artist, or world culture each night of the Festival.
 During its 40-year run, the BRIC Celebrate Brooklyn!
 Festival has presented celebrated global music icons, legendary jazz artists, chart-topping indie bands, gravity-defying dance troupes, large-scale film projects and even a virtual reality performance, becoming one of the city's foremost cultural attractions and a beloved summer tradition.

-From its very first performance in summer of 1979, the mission of the Festival has been to bring Brooklyn together in a safe, harmonious setting.
+From its very first performance in summer of 1979, the mission of the Festival has been to bring Brooklyn together.
 These free experiences at the Prospect Park Bandshell enhance our quality of life and understanding of the world by illuminating the vibrant cultures that make our borough so unique.
 We believe it is especially important to use artistic platforms to reaffirm the very basis of what Brooklyn and America is—a welcoming, supercollider of ideas and cultures, informing and enriching each other.

 All BRIC Celebrate Brooklyn! performances are free!
 The festival attracts upwards of 250,000 attendees from across New York City to the Prospect Park Bandshell each summer.
 Friends of the BRIC Celebrate Brooklyn!
 Festival membership benefits include express entry, reserved seating, pre-concert receptions and more.